linebender/vello/README.md

 ## Community

 Discussion of Vello development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#gpu stream](https://xi.zulipchat.com/#narrow/stream/197075-gpu).
 All public content can be read without logging in.

 Contributions are welcome by pull request.
 The [Rust code of conduct] applies.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as noted in the "License" section, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache 2.0 license, shall be licensed as noted in the [License](#license) section, without any additional terms or conditions.

 ## History